crashzk/cs2-inventory-simulator-plugin/README.md

 	- `0` - All agents allowed.
 	- `1` - Default agents for the current map. **Note:** Currently the same as `2` as Valve has not yet added them back.
 	- `2` - Only SAS and Phoenix agents allowed.

-### Commands?

-Not at the moment.
-I'm considering adding a command for refreshing the inventory, but it's not high priority for me.
-Since I'll be using this during competitive matches, I don't want players to be able to change skins mid-game.
-Currently, skins are only fetched when a player connects to the server.

-### Known Issues

-* MVP theme does not play for music kits.

-## See also

-If you are looking for a plugin that gives you more control, please see [cs2-WeaponPaints](https://github.com/Nereziel/cs2-WeaponPaints).